Tiananmen Square ‘Tank Man’, 1989

 On the day that WW2 ended, Alfred Eisenstaedt wandered the streets of New York City, reveling in and shooting the celebrations of the crowd.
 Amongst them, he captured one of the most romantic moment in history.
 As it turns out, the image wasn’t romantic at all since the Navy man in the photo had been going around kissing random girls in his jubilation.
 But the sense of euphoria and relief about the war ending, which the image encapsulates, still defines the end of World War 2.

-This is the second in a two part series; see the first part here: The Five Most Iconic Images Of Photography.
+Five Of History’s Most Iconic Photographs is the second in a two part series; see the first part here: The Five Most Iconic Images Of Photography.